crazko/romanvesely.com/src/_posts/2017/2017-04-01-statie-generate-and-refresh.md

 });
 ```

-The problem is it doesn't give you a message when the job is done, so you cannot tell when to refresh a browser to see new content.
+The problem is **it doesn't give you a message when the job is done**, so you cannot tell when to refresh a browser to see new content.
 To get over this problem [gulp-run](https://github.com/MrBoolean/gulp-run) package may be used.

-In short - previously I was able to make [desired output](https://github.com/crazko/romanvesely.com/blob/1b9a194de34461da23545ce966c3242477466976/gulpfile.js) with [gulp-sequence](https://www.npmjs.com/package/gulp-sequence) plugin.
-Fortunately, I recently found there is a new version of gulp coming with some handy features, namely: **gulp.series** and **gulp.parallel** which combine multiple functions together so tasks don't have to have dependencies anymore.
+Also, I recently found there is a new version of gulp coming with some handy features, namely: **gulp.series** and **gulp.parallel** which combine multiple functions together so tasks don't have to have dependencies anymore.
 And we can use those features now!

 Please, read a [guide how to set up gulp 4][4] before you proceed.

 ## Watching over changes